List of Marvel Comics characters: B: Donald Blake

-Dr. Donald "Don" Blake is the fictional doctor identity of Marvel Comics character Thor.
+Dr. Donald "Don" Blake is the human identity of Marvel Comics character Thor.
 The character, created by Stan Lee and Jack Kirby, first appeared in Journey into Mystery #83 (August 1962).

 Donald Blake is a construct of Odin, created for the purpose of giving a weak and powerless identity for Thor.
 After removing his memory, Thor started his life as the crippled Don who chose to be a doctor after sympathizing with the sick.
-Don finds the hammer Mjolnir and transforms into the God of Thunder.
+Don finds the hammer Mjölnir and transforms into the God of Thunder.
 Later, Don regains his memory as Thor and soon learns the whole truth from Odin.
 The Blake identity has been used here and there before Odin opted to erase him from existence.
 After Thor was killed by the Serpent, Donald Blake suddenly came into existence as a separate entity fully aware that his whole life had been a lie.
-Under the alias of the Dragon, Blake conducted a deadly campaign against Odin, the former All-Father of Asgard, and targeted all those blessed by Odin's magic.
-After an epic battle, Blake is defeated, but demands that Odin kill him, declaring that he will never allow himself to be imprisoned again.
-While Odin is ready to carry out the deed, Loki and Thor work together to stop him, recognizing Blake as their brother and, like Loki, someone who has suffered from being brought into their dysfunctional family.
-Nevertheless, Blake caused a huge amount of suffering and remains dangerous, so Thor hands him over to Loki, who accepts the responsibility of dealing with the brother their father forgot.
-Blake is chained in a dungeon, with a venomous serpent forever hovering above him, dripping its poison into his eyes, the same punishment Loki has suffered in the past.
-Loki then officially renounced his title as the God of Lies, passing it to Blake.